learnk8s/learnk8s.io/src/microsAuthentication/content.md

 You have several options when it comes to implementing this mechanism of authentication:

 - **You could use static tokens that don't expire.** In this case, there is no need for running a dedicated authentication server.
-- **You could set up an oAuth server.**
+- **You could set up an OAuth server.**
-- **You could roll out your own authentication and authorisation mechanism** such as mutual TLS certificates.
+- **You could roll out your authentication and authorisation mechanism** such as mutual TLS certificates.

 All the authentication and authorisation servers have to do is to: